Real-Time Rendering of Dynamic Line Sets using Voxel Ray Tracing: Results Discussion

-In Section \ref{results:voxelization}, we evaluate the quality and performance of our conservative capsule voxelization method.
-In Section \ref{results:abuffer}, we evaluate the performance of and the impact of culling on our A-Buffer approach.
-Finally, in Section \ref{results:rendering}, we evaluate and compare our overall dynamic rendering approach with state of the art methods.
+In \cref{results:voxelization}, we evaluate the quality and performance of our conservative capsule voxelization.
+In \cref{results:abuffer}, we evaluate the performance of and the effect of culling on constructing the per-voxel fragment lists.
+In \cref{results:rendering}, we evaluate and compare our overall dynamic rendering approach with the methods of Kanzler et al. \cite{kanzler2018} and Gro{\ss} and Gumhold \cite{gross2020}.